apple/swift-log/CONTRIBUTING.md

 ## Writing a Patch

+For non-trivial changes that affect the public API, it is good practice to have a discussion phase before writing code.
+Please follow the [proposal process](Sources/SystemMetrics/Docs.docc/Proposals/Proposals.md) to gather feedback and align on the approach with other contributors.

 A good SwiftLog patch is:

 1. Concise, and contains as few changes as needed to achieve the end result.